-Vastly under-representing both amateur porn acting and the talent that makes it, this film is a pathetic glimpse (literally, like a single glimpse that lasts about two seconds) at the answers of very basic questions any 12yo would ask a porn actress.
-The film gives little emphasis to its random + seemingly unsupported factoids, is annoyingly ambivalent, and makes villains of its protagonists.
-Total Feminist fail.
+Vastly under-representing both amateur porn acting and the talent that makes it.
+Gives little emphasis to its random and seemingly unsupported factoids, is annoyingly ambivalent, and makes villains of its protagonists.
+Total feminist fail.

 this is important because of its subject matter, because obviously porn needs to be fucking demolished. but it places some kind of ~moral responsibility and blame on the individual girls, who themselves are representative of a tiny fraction of the girls and women coerced and forced into porn. anti-porn docs would do better to attack the industry and not its victims, and look for ways of dismantling it from there